 How to join

-You can contact us now to express an interest in joining from September.
+You can contact us now to express an interest in joining.

 The Devon Youth Folk Ensemble meets for monthly in-person rehearsals from September to March and online rehearsals from September to July.
 A weekend residential occurs in July, and the whole year is supported with online content.